albert-decatur/SQL-for-Windows-Users/README.md

 	10
 ;
 ```
-Notice that SQL is typically written with commands in capital letters to distinguish them from table names, column names, and values that come from the table that you might refer to.
+Notice that SQL is typically written with functions (the commands) in capital letters to distinguish them from table names, column names, and values that come from the table that you might refer to.
 A few tricky things here:

 * the order of clauses matters